Article

 9 principles to humanize chatbots UI

-Here are some principles to help you create chatbots your customers would love to talk to.
+Here are some principles to help you create customer service chatbots that everyone would love to talk to.

 1. Make a chatbot more specific